-Adobe will stop the Adobe Story CC service from January 22, 2019.
+Adobe will stop the Adobe Story CC service on January 22, 2019.
 Adobe Story CC, Adobe Story CC (Classic), and Adobe Story CC desktop application will be discontinued.
 See End of service FAQ for more information.

 Available for: Adobe Story Plus